 It’s been happening at the Pritikin Longevity Center since 1975, when the heart-health resort first opened.

-“Just about every man, and many women, who walk in our doors walk out feeling quite a bit more romantic,” smiles Pritikin’s Associate Medical Director Danine Fruge, MD.
+“Just about every man, and many women, who walk in our doors walk out feeling quite a bit more romantic,” smiles Pritikin’s Medical Director Danine Fruge, MD.

 Scientifically, it makes sense.
 Studies published over the last several years have found that lifestyles and foods that promote heart health, such as the Pritikin Program, also promote sexual health.

 “Gentleman, it’s this simple,” sums up Dr. Fruge.
 “What’s good for the heart is also good for the penis.”